-IKIPEDIA Free Encyclopedia

-in page ntents atured content

-rent events

-https://en.wikipedia.org/wiki/Caister_Roman_Site

-Caister Roman Site

-From Wikipedia, the free encyclopedia

-Caister Roman Site is a Roman Saxon Shore fort, located in Caister-on-Sea, Norfolk.
-It was constructed around AD 200 for a unit of the Roman army and navy and occupied until around 370-390 AD.^[1] This fort was possibly known as Gariannonum, although the single record that describes it as such may also mean the Roman site at Burgh Castle.
-At the time of its construction, the site of the fort would have been on the north side of an estuary, with a pebbled street from the fort's south gate leading a short distance to a harbour or docks.^[3] In around AD 260 a fort at Burgh Castle was constructed on the opposite side of the estuary, with both forts probably serving to protect Roman shipping in the estuary.
+Main page Contents Featured content Current events https://en.wikipedia.org/wiki/Caister\Roman\Site Caister Roman Site From Wikipedia, the free encyclopedia Caister Roman Site is a Roman Saxon Shore fort, located in Caister-on-Sea, Norfolk.
+It was constructed around AD 200 for a unit of the Roman army and navy and occupied until around 370-390 AD.[1]
+This fort was possibly known as Gariannonum, although the single record that describes it as such may also mean the Roman site at Burgh Castle.
+At the time of its construction, the site of the fort would have been on the north side of an estuary, with a pebbled street from the fort's south gate leading a short distance to a harbour or docks.
+In around AD 260 a fort at Burgh Castle was constructed on the opposite side of the estuary, with both forts probably serving to protect Roman shipping in the estuary.

 At the time of its construction, the site of the fort would have been on the north side of an estuary, at the mouths of the Rivers Ant, Bure, Yare, and Waveney.
-Today however, the northward extension of the Yarmouth sandbank has meant that this shore fort now lies some distance inland.^[3]
+Today however, the northward extension of the Yarmouth sandbank has meant that this shore fort now lies some distance inland.
+Burgh Castle: Burgh Castle's setting has changed a great deal over the last 2000 years.
+In Roman times sea levels were much higher than they are now and the coastline quite different.